Meet Love Island 2020 contestant Luke Mabbott – the new boy who gets mistaken for Justin Bieber

 “I’ve been mistaken for Justin Bieber quite a few times.
 I’ve walked into clubs and been given VIP table service and free drinks because the Bouncer has thought I’m him,” Luke says.

-It’s not tough to see the resemblance, as proven by this image he posted to his private Instagram account.
+It’s not troublesome to see the resemblance, as proven by this image he posted to his private Instagram account.

 “Something active.
 I went on a date once at a Haunted House Scream Factory.
 That was a good date and then we had drinks afterwards.”